 Cruise Tourism Community Initiative (2007)

-Mr. Darryl Anderson co-led the introduction of a pilot project of industry executive that was designed to provide a high-quality visitor experience for cruise tourists in Victoria BC and to enhance the quality of life for local results.
-Business Issue: the initiative successful introduced best management practices and environmental initiatives that minimized and mitigated the potential impacts of cruise tourism and enhanced efficiency.
+Mr. Darryl Anderson co-led the introduction of a pilot project that was designed to provide a high-quality visitor experience for cruise tourists in Victoria BC and to enhance the quality of life for local results.
+The cruise port initiative successful introduced best management practices and environmental initiatives that minimized and mitigated the potential impacts of cruise tourism and enhanced efficiency.
 The initial efforts focused on improved ground transportation planning for modes of moving guests.
-Client value added: achieved executive level accountability from a cross section of industry participants (cruise lines, shipping agents, City of Victoria, tourism operators, and community association).
-The successful pilot has now become permanent and known as the Cruise Tourism Community Partnership.
-Client: Greater Victoria Harbour Authority.
+The project achieved executive level accountability from a cross section of industry participants (cruise lines, shipping agents, City of Victoria, tourism operators, and community association).
+The successful pilot has now become permanent and is known as the Cruise Tourism Community Partnership.